jaroslavdusek1/guess_game/README.md

 # Guess game

-Guess Game is a app split into a backend and a frontend.
-The backend is in Python, and the frontend in TypeScript.
-The goal of this application is to allow users to play a "guess the word" game over a network.
+The aim of this app is to allow users to play a "guess the word" game over the network.
+Guess Game is an application divided into a backend and a frontend.
+The backend is in Python and the frontend is in TypeScript.

 ### Why Python and TypeScript?
-Backend (Python): Python is good choice for quick development of a simple backend server where we don’t need to handle hundreds of requests per second.
-Python also has a rich library for networking, if higher performance is required, I would pick C or Rust.
+Backend (Python): Python is a good choice for quick development of a simple backend server where we don't need to process hundreds of requests per second.
+Python also has a rich library for networking, if more performance is required, I would choose C or Rust.

 Frontend (TypeScript): TypeScript offers strong typing, which helps prevent errors it's a good choice for modern frontend development.

 ## Prerequisites
-This guide assumes this will be tested on freshly installed Ubuntu 22.04 system.
+It is expected to be tested on a freshly installed Ubuntu 22.04 system.

 ## Required Tools
 Python 3.8+ for the backend.
 Node.js 14+ and npm for the frontend.
-Optional: virtualenv for isolating the Python environment.

 ## Files structure
 ```